 Two types of solid shampoos exist.

-1. Those made like soap, using the cold saponification process.
+1. Those made like a soap, using the cold saponification process.

-Respectful of the skin, cold saponification is the only process that allows to preserve the glycerin naturally present in the soap but also the virtues of vegetable oils and essential oils added at the end of preparation to fortify, purify or even nourish the scalp.
-Result: cold saponified solid shampoos foam like liquid shampoos and are very hydrating.
+Respectful of the skin, cold saponification is the only process which makes it possible to preserve the glycerin naturally present in the soap but also the virtues of the vegetable oils and essential oils added at the end of the preparation to fortify, purify or even nourish the scalp.
+Result: cold saponified solid shampoos foam like liquid shampoos and are very moisturizing.

-However, depending on the scalp, in 1 in 4 cases, these shampoos may leave a feeling of greasy, as if the hair was not sufficiently rinsed.
+Nevertheless, depending on the scalp, for 1 out of 4 cases, these shampoos can leave a greasy feeling, as if the hair was not sufficiently rinsed.
 It's normal !
-Our scalp has an acidic PH while the PH of SAF shampoos is basic, which opens up the scales of the hair and has this effect.
+Our scalp has an acidic PH while the PH of SAF shampoos is basic, which has the effect of opening the hair scales and having this effect.

-If this happens to you, rinse your hair with a water + apple cider vinegar solution (2 parts to 10 water).
-The hair scales close and you will also have a shiny hair.
+If this happens to you, rinse your hair with a water + cider vinegar solution (2 parts to 10 parts water).
+The scale of the hair closes and you will also have shiny hair.

 2. Those made from a mild surfactant derived from coconut oil.

-For those who don't have the time, we've found a solid shampoo with a different manufacturing process.
-It combines a soft and natural surfactant derived from coconut oil which helps to wash and lather, and vegetable oils to hydrate and treat the hair as needed.
+For those who don't have time, we have found a solid shampoo with a different manufacturing process.
+It mixes a gentle and natural surfactant derived from coconut oil which cleanses and lathers, and vegetable oils to moisturize and treat the hair according to its needs.